 Eye tracking is software that uses a web cam or a video camera to monitor eye gaze and in some cases biometric responses to visual content.
 This generates heat maps of eye gaze to show where visitor attention is drawn to on the screen.
 This can provide valuable insights about the effectiveness of different designs and whether users are noticing important messages or assets on page.

 Here is an example of an eye tracking heatmap from a Google study in 2015.
 This discovered that:

-- Mobile users are habitually conditioned to scan vertically more than horizontally.
+- Mobile users scan vertically more than horizontally.